 As an Amazon Associate, I earn from qualifying purchases.

-Since I always eat the same thing every morning or nothing at all, I don’t have many options in my breakfast recipe repertoire.
-But I need some good recipes in my pocket for house guests.
+If you have overnight house guests in the plans, what’s for breakfast?
+Since I always eat the same thing every morning or nothing, I don’t have many options in my breakfast recipe repertoire.
+But I need some tasty recipes in my pocket for house guests.

 A thumbs-up from the guys…

 Recently, my husband hosted a small planning meeting with other guys from church.
 I pulled these

 The spicy heat of the pepper jack cheese and its small size is part of the appeal with guys.
 That means you can eat a lot of them without feeling stuffed.

 “I made these the night before, refrigerated and then cooked in the morning and they were delicious!” —Suzanne

 Quality flour tortillas are essential to the success of this recipe.